 As the year wore on I realised there were a few more things I wish I knew before I travelled to Australia.
-A few that spring to mind is just how big the country is, it’s gigantic!
+A few that spring to mind are just how big the country is, it’s gigantic!
 How hot it can get, it often feels like you’re in an oven during summer.
+Just a few things to consider if you’re asking yourself: should I move to Australia?

 Australia is big, really big!